jakobib/helsinki2014/slides.md

 . . .

-* some data refer to the same thing
+* some data refer to the "same" thing

 . . .